 Potential Risk Factors to Consider

-There's also a chance that being overweight could cause you to experience this condition.
-Having extra weight on your body will place additional pressure on the bladder as well as the various muscles that surround the bladder.
-Over time, this extra weight will cause the bladder muscles to become weakened, which might allow urine to leak out unexpectedly whenever you sneeze or cough.
+There’s also a chance that being overweight could cause you to experience this condition.
+Having extra weight on your body will place additional pressure on the bladder.
+As well as place pressure the various muscles that surround the bladder.
+Over time, this extra weight will cause the bladder muscles to become weakened.
+That might allow urine to leak out unexpectedly whenever you sneeze or cough.

 If you smoke on a regular basis, doing so can heighten your risk of developing urinary incontinence.
 If this is the case, stopping smoking may be enough to get rid of the urinary issues that you’re going through.
 You’ll also have a greater chance of developing urinary incontinence if you have a family history of this condition.
 A family history of urge incontinence is more likely to cause you to develop urinary incontinence than any other type of UI.

-If you believe that you've developed urinary incontinence, you'll want to get it treated as quickly as possible.
-The presence of urinary incontinence can lead to many complications in a person's life.
+If you believe that you’ve developed urinary incontinence, you’ll want to get treatment as quickly as possible.
+The presence of urinary incontinence can lead to many complications in a person’s life.
 Skin infections, sores, and rashes are all possible if your skin is constantly wet because of urinary incontinence.
-It's also important to understand that you'll have a higher chance of developing regular urinary tract infections, which can also cause many other health concerns to occur.
-If you don't get your urinary incontinence treated, it might also negatively impact your personal, social, and work relationships.
+It’s also important to understand that you’ll have a higher chance of developing regular urinary tract infections.
+They can also cause many other health concerns to occur.
+If you don’t get your urinary incontinence treatment, it might also negatively impact your personal, social, and work relationships.
 Most of these issues can be avoided by seeking the appropriate treatment for urinary incontinence, of which there are many.

-The treatment that you're provided with for your case of urinary incontinence largely depends on which type of incontinence you suffer from.
-The underlying cause of the condition also plays a large part in which treatment you're given.
-In almost all cases, treatment will begin with noninvasive treatments, which helps to ensure that every option is considered before more invasive treatments are used.
+The treatment that you’re provided with for your case of urinary incontinence largely depends on which type of incontinence you suffer from.
+The underlying cause of the condition also plays a large part in which treatment you’re given.
+In almost all cases, treatment will begin with noninvasive treatments.
+That helps to ensure that you consider every option before more invasive treatments.
 The initial treatments typically include certain types of behavioral therapy.
 Some of the behavioral techniques that your doctor may recommend include: